 Second chorale phrase between continuo and viola obbligato.

 The penultimate movement is another string-accompanied recitative, describing the situation and disposition of the one who has confessed----I lie fixed as a rock through the action of Your sacrifice----here shall be my place where, contented, I may sing of my faith.
-The final bars, with the soaring melisma, become a joyously uplifting prelude to the song itself which becomes the final movement.
+The final bars, with the soaring melisma, form a joyously uplifting prelude to the song itself which becomes the final movement.

 This explains, of course, the early placing of the chorale movement rather than at the end.
 (This is the first work of the cycle not to end with a chorale, the next being C 181, the forty-first).
 It could not come between the final recitative and aria because the one leads directly into the other.
 It could not end the cantata because Bach wished the transformation of mood to one of extrovert joy to be complete.
 And what better way to express jubilation than in a gigue, incidentally, the second suite form to be found in this cantata.

 The gigue is short but in perfect balance with the remainder of the work.
 It is a conventional da capo movement which bustles along, oboe, first violins and soprano all having their turn at the essentially rustic melody.
 The text tells of the joy of the heart when God has pardoned the repentant sinner----now can one look, with confidence, towards an eternal life.

 The proportions are slightly odd in that the first vocal section is exactly the same length as the instrumental ritornello; one would expect it to be longer.
 The middle section is of similar proportion.
 This is the kind of gigue which, played on the keyboard, one might expect to find at the end of a French suite.
 Perhaps the point is that a life of pain is short when compared to the everlasting bliss of the eternal afterlife which redemption enables.